 Facets of modern genetics relative to humans.
-Topics include gene splicing and immunogenetics as well as complex legal and social programs stemming from recent developments. - 645.
-Animal Behavior (5).
+Topics include gene splicing and immunogenetics as well as complex legal and social programs stemming from recent developments.

+- 645. Animal Behavior (5).
 Pr., graduate standing and 20 hours of biological science or departmental approval.

-Analysis of learned and unlearned animal behavior and its evolutionary development, integrating the contributions of ethological, ecological, and physiological approaches.
-This course may be taught concurrently with BI 445. - 650.
-Freshwater Biology (5).
+Analysis of learned and unlearned animal behavior and its evolutionary development, integrating the contributions of ethological, ecological, and - physiological approaches.
+This course may be taught concurrently with BI 445.
+650. Freshwater Biology (5).
 Lec.
 4, Lab.
 2, Pr., BI 102 or BI 103 or departmental approval.

-Tayonomy and environmental relationships of the biota of freshwater - Taxonomy and environmental relationships of the biota of freshwater inhabitants.
-This course may be taught concurrently with BI 450. - 651.
-Invertebrate Zoology (5).
+Taxonomy and environmental relationships of the biota of freshwater inhabitants.
+This course may be taught concurrently with BI 450.

+- 651. Invertebrate Zoology (5).
 Lec.
 4, Lab.
 2, Pr., BI 101.